 Cases of preventable health and safety accidents at work have become increasingly well documented in the media, with each case further highlighting the importance of

-risk assessment is carried out for manual handling tasks which regularly occur, particularly for those which involve the lifting of heavy loads.
+risk assessment is carried out for tasks which regularly occur, particularly for those which involve the lifting of heavy loads.

-It is important to remember that managers cannot be in all places at all times, so developing a culture with an “aware” workforce goes a long way to help companies manage safety within the workplace.
-As Health and safety specialists, we can assist you with
+It is important to remember that managers cannot be in all places at all times.
+Developing a culture with an “aware” workforce goes a long way to help companies manage safety within the workplace.
+As health and safety specialists, we can assist you with

 training your staff in the correct manual handling techniques.

 Remember: If a member of staff injures themselves , you must complete an accident report.
 You must also carry out an investigation and take corrective action to prevent recurrence.